-No one talks about the bad or painful parts of the postpartum period.
-One of the most common issues women experience is nipple pain or problems with their nipples when pumping and breast/chest-feeding.
+Nipple issues are common in lactation.
+One of the most common issues experienced is nipple pain or problems with their nipples when pumping and breast/chest-feeding.
 Keep reading below to find out a few of the most common nipple issues and what to do about them!

 Common nipple issues

 There are so many things that I wish I would have known beforehand especially when it came to breastfeeding and pumping.
-First of all it is HARD and does not come naturally for most of us.
+First of all it is HARD and does not come naturally for most of us, secondly, there are so many common nipple issues I had never heard of, even as a NICU nurse.

 To successfully breast/chest-feed or pump there is a lot that has to be coordinated and if one thing is out of whack, the whole process goes haywire.